JinchanJ/scoreboard_vgbootcampy/README.md

 infoModes: ["startgg", "phase"];
 ```

-2. Add what that mode will show in getInfoModesFieldMap function.
+2. Add what that mode will show in the getInfoModesFieldMap function right below.

 ```js
 function getInfoModesFieldMap(score) {